The Recession Real Estate Guide: Everything You Should Know

 How much did house prices drop in the recession of 2008?

 The 2008 recession (known as the Great Recession) saw housing prices drop upwards of 20%.
-The Great Recession was one of the longest in history and lasted a total of 18 months.
+The Great Recession was one of the longest in history, lasting 18 months.

 When studying previous recessions in order to get a feel for the next one, it’s important to look at the cumulative averages for all of them.
-The 2008 recession for real estate might not be identical to the next recession.
+The 2008 real estate recession might not be identical to the next one.

 Is a recession good for real estate?